arlbibek/arl-softwares/README.md

-# List of Softwares and Tools that I use on a daily basis
+# Softwares and Tools that I use on a daily basis

 Visit [webpage](http://www.bibeka.com.np/arl-softwares/).